goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 In the :ref:`started-getting` chapter you learned how to install BlueBream and create a new project using the ``bluebream`` project template.
-In this chapter, we will explore creating a simple ticket collector application.
+In this chapter, can learn creating a simple ticket collector application.
 This will help you to familiarize more concepts in BlueBream.